scollovati/awesome-lti/README.md

 ## Libraries and implementations
-> :warning: Before using these libraries and tools remember to verify that their LICENSES allow you to do so.
+> :warning: Before using these libraries and tools verify that their LICENSES allow you to do so.

 Demo codes or sample implementations are listed below each library.
 ### Python